MIDS-scaling-up/v3/week06/lab/README.md

 docker run -it --rm --net=host rdejana/tf-trt-demo:r32.6.1_nano
 ```

 Note, you may need to keep track of the memory status and clear/flush buffers as needed.
+As an alternaive, you may run this lab directly from the command line.
+See docker/scripts/README.md for the details.

 Once the container as started, you'll see output similar to: